capillariesio/capillaries/doc/started.md

 ### Windows users

-If you are running Windows, you will be using WSL for development:
-- make sure Ubuntu WSL is functional and Docker has "Use the WSL 2 based engine" and "Enable integration with my default WSL distro" settings on; **All commands referenced in this document should be run from WSL**
-- make sure your dev environment can run and debug from WSL (for example, if you use VSCode, make sure it runs from WSL, has Remote Development pack installed and has "WSL" on the left end of the status bar).
+If you are running Windows, you will be using WSL for development, so make sure your dev environment can run and debug from WSL (for example, if you use VSCode, make sure it runs from WSL, has Remote Development pack installed and has "WSL" on the left end of the status bar).

 Is there a way to develop and debug Capillaries server components in a dev environment like VSCode without running it from WSL?
 Yes, but you will have to solve two problems.